ariadnavigo/sline/README.md

 Customize the build process by changing ``config.mk`` to suit your needs.

-### No dynamic library version support

-sline only provides a static library.
-It's out of the goals of this project to implement a dynamic library version of it.
-Static libraries allow easier integration into testing and are easier to deploy in general.

 ## Install

 You may install sline by running the following command as root: